 Disability Rights Movement

-By the 1950s, more and more people were surviving injuries and diseases that were fatal prior to the 20th-century's advances in biotechnical medicine.
+during the 1950s, more and more people were surviving injuries and diseases that were fatal prior to the 20th-century's advances in biotechnical medicine.
 Efforts by the growing population of military veterans and young adults to participate fully in society gained momentum.

 Disabled people have historically been forced into dependency relying on others to speak for them, label them, and take care of them.
 Responding during the early 1970s, those with disabilities began forming loose communities, coming together in centers for independent living.